Kervaire invariant: Kervaire invariant problem

 The main results are those of Browder (1969), who reduced the problem from differential topology to stable homotopy theory and showed that the only possible dimensions are $2^k-2$, and those of Hill, Hopkins & Ravenel (2016), who showed that there were no such manifolds for $k \geq 8$ ($n \geq 254$).
-Together with explicit constructions for lower dimensions (through 62), this leaves open only dimension 126.
+Together with explicit constructions in dimensions 2, 6, 14, 30, and a non-constructive proof in dimension 62, this left open only dimension 126.
+This dimension now appears to be closed by the December 14, 2024 preprint by Weinan Lin, Guozhen Wang and Zhouli Xu, which still needs to be peer reviewed.

 It was conjectured by Michael Atiyah that there is such a manifold in dimension 126, and that the higher-dimensional manifolds with nonzero Kervaire invariant are related to well-known exotic manifolds two dimension higher, in dimensions 16, 32, 64, and 128, namely the Cayley projective plane $\mathbf{O}P^2$ (dimension 16, octonionic projective plane) and the analogous Rosenfeld projective planes (the bi-octonionic projective plane in dimension 32, the quateroctonionic projective plane in dimension 64, and the octo-octonionic projective plane in dimension 128), specifically that there is a construction that takes these projective planes and produces a manifold with nonzero Kervaire invariant in two dimensions lower.